emann615/Wireshark-Challenge-Carnage/README.md

 ### Q1) What was the date and time for the first HTTP connection to the malicious IP?

-First I need to view only the HTTP traffic using the following filter: `http`
+First I needed to view only the HTTP traffic using the following filter: `http`

 The defualt time format is in seconds since beginning of capture.
-Since I am looking for the date and time of the first HTTP connection, I need to change the time format to UTC.
+Since I was looking for the date and time of the first HTTP connection, I needed to change the time format to **UTC**.

 <img src="https://github.com/emann615/emann615/assets/117882385/1b563f4f-3b7c-4d79-9a1c-e85b4e02bfe5" height="70%" width="70%"/>
 </br>
 </br>

-Now I can see the date and time of the first HTTP connection to the malicious IP.
+Then I was able to see the date and time of the first HTTP connection to the malicious IP.

 <img src="https://github.com/emann615/emann615/assets/117882385/308a0aa5-700c-458c-9074-b4c56222fc50" height="100%" width="100%"/>
 </br>